 Somewhat further south in Ayrshire, a former farm building offers another opportunity to create a unique home.
 Close to the village of Crosshill, detailed planning consent has previously been granted to convert The Byre to a detached house set over two floors.
 The plans depict a house over two storeys with the ground floor consisting of an entrance hall, a living/dining room, kitchen, clockroom and study (or an extra bedroom) while upstairs there would the three bedrooms (two of them ensuite) and a family bathroom.

 The plans also show two of upstairs bedrooms opening on to large timber decked balcony area with wrought iron balustrading: an ideal vantage point from which to enjoy views over the countryside.
 The Byre stands in a plot of about 0.83 acres.

-New to the market this week, The Byre at Dalcur is for sale with CKD Galbraith Ayr priced at offers over 65,000.
+New to the market this week, The Byre at Dalcur is for sale with Galbraith Ayr priced at offers over 65,000.